moltin/docs.moltin.com/catalog/categories/relationships/child-relationships.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="data[].type" type="string" required=false %}
-The type of related object. (should be brand)
+The type of related object. (should be category)
 {% endapi-method-parameter %}

 {% api-method-parameter name="data[].id" type="string" required=false %}
-The ID of the child brand.
+The ID of the child category.
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}